MultiPath/Squirrel/README.md

 ------

 **Decoding** <br>
 decode from the pretrained NMT model.
-In default, decode from the dev set using beam-search (beam size=5, alpha=0.6).
+In default, decode from the dev set using beam-search (beam size=5, alpha=0.6). <br>
+please check the saved the log to make sure the testing model has the same options as training.

 ```shell
 python ez_run.py \
                 --prefix [time]  \